ramdhanjr11/Slicing-UI-FIC2/README.md

 # Slicing-UI-FIC2
-This is a collections of slicing an UI with Flutter in Flutter Intensive Class 2
+Hello everyone, i want to share my exercise to slicing some of UI that was given by my mentor in Flutter Intensive Class 2.
+There is a lot of references that i can use to growth my skills for make an ui that similar with the design.